odpi/egeria-docs/site/docs/features/discovery-and-stewardship/overview.md

 The results can either be automatically applied to the asset's catalog entry or it can go through a stewardship process to have a subject matter expert confirm the findings (or not).

 Discovery and stewardship are the most advanced form of automation for asset cataloging.
 Egeria provides the server runtime environment and component framework to allow third parties to create discovery services and governance action implementations.
 It has only simple implementations of these components, mostly for demonstration purposes.
-This is the area where vendors and other open source projects are expected to provide additional value.
+This is an area where vendors and other open source projects are expected to provide additional value.

 ## Metadata Discovery